Qiksar/crudio/README.md

 cd crudio_test
 ```

-# Build the containers, but you may want to ensure the port numbers don't clash with any of your active containers
+# Build the containers

+**NOTE:** You may want to ensure the port numbers don't clash with any of your active containers
 ```
 docker-compose up -d
 ```